samaea/virtual-assistant-workshop/README.md

         ![Virtual Assistant - PowerShell deploy VA](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/skill-ps-deploy.png)

-  1. **Please wait** until the both PowerShell deployment windows finishes (i.e the Virtual Agent and the Point of Interest deployment) before proceeding otherwise you may face unexpected errors.
+  1. **Please wait** until the both PowerShell deployment windows is finished (i.e the Virtual Agent and the Point of Interest deployment) before proceeding.
+Otherwise you may face unexpected errors.
 You will know it is finished when you see an identical output from both deployments:

         ![Virtual Assistant - PowerShell deployment done](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/powershell-deploydone.png)

-  1. The Point of Interest (POI) Skill adds the funtionality to the bot to find points of interest and directions, powered by Azure Maps and FourSquare.
-     The template automates the deployment of the POI skill, however we need to insert the Azure Maps API key manually:
+  1. The template automates the deployment of the POI skill, however we need to insert the Azure Maps API key manually:

        **Navigate to www.portal.azure.com** and log in with your Lab credentials.
 On the left, click on **Resource Groups** and find your **{LABUSERNAME}-Pointofinterest Resource Group**.
 If you click on it, you will find the Azure services that were deployed with the previous steps we performed. **Search for the Azure service "Azure Maps Account"**.
 Click on it and find in the left pane **Authentication**.
 Open and copy the **Primary Key** to your sticky notes/notepad.